 - Mail an official transcript in a sealed envelope to the following address:

 Knoxville, TN 37996

-Reporting Optional Standardized Test Scores
+Reporting Standardized Test Scores

-ACT or SAT (ERW+M) scores can either be sent directly to UT from testing agencies, be visible on transcripts from high school counselors, entered into the Self-Reported Academic Record (SRAR), or through your VIP Portal.
+ACT or SAT (ERW+M) scores can either be sent directly to UT from testing agencies, be visible on transcripts from high school counselors, entered into the Self-Reported Academic Record (SRAR), or through your Go Vols Portal.
 We use the superscoring method, meaning we take your highest section scores of each test taken to determine your new composite score for application review.
 This usually yields a higher composite score, making your application more competitive.